niululu/BARS/README.md

 ## 2. UBFC Data Preparation and rPPG Commitment Generation

 Download the UBFC-rPPG dataset to a local directory.
-The dataset is not included in this repository.
+The dataset is not included in this repository and could be acquired from https://sites.google.com/view/ybenezeth/ubfcrppg.

 Create the output directory for generated npz templates:
 ```bash